Music for Pleasure (The Damned album)

-Music for Pleasure is the second studio album by English punk rock band the Damned.
+Music for Pleasure is the second studio album by the English punk rock band the Damned.
 It was released on 18 November 1977 by Stiff Records.
+The album failed to chart in the UK.

 Background

 Music for Pleasure was produced by Nick Mason of Pink Floyd.
 The Damned originally sought out former Pink Floyd member Syd Barrett, but were unsuccessful due to his reclusive lifestyle.
 In a brief interview for the documentary The Damned: Don't You Wish That We Were Dead (2015), Mason reported the band were accustomed to a much faster recording schedule than he was familiar with from Pink Floyd.
 The Damned hoped to record several songs on their first day in studio, when Nick Mason would still be fine-tuning the microphone set-up and tuning the drums.

 The album featured new member Lu Edmonds on guitar alongside original guitarist Brian James, as well as guest saxophonist Lol Coxhill.

-The album was the last album-length studio release to feature James, who would rejoin the band in the late 1980s and early 1990s for a live album and studio single.
+The album was the Damned's last album-length studio release to feature James, who would rejoin the band in the late 1980s and early 1990s for a live album and studio single.
 It was also the group's final album release on Stiff.
-On this album, the band moved into more complex song structures, while maintaining the punk sound of their debut album.
+On this album, the band moved into more complex song structures while maintaining the punk sound of their debut album.

 The sleeve was designed by Barney Bubbles (including the cover painting).

 Release

-Released on 18 November 1977, Music for Pleasure failed to make the UK Top 100 album chart.